verdantlearn/gis-beginner-2021/modules/Representing-Data/_posts/2000-03-04-raster-data.md

 - **Quantities** - *continuous* variables such as rainfall or density.
 The DEM we'll use below is an example of a continuous raster
 - **Thematic** - *categories* such as vegetation class, presence/absence of a species, represented by a numerical code

-Our LandCover dataset is an example of a thematic raster - each pixel contains a code indicating the landcover class at that location.
-These are the classes that occur in and around Che Tao Nature Reserve:[^1]
+> The LandCover dataset you downloaded is an example of a thematic raster - each pixel contains a code indicating the landcover class at that location

+If you're using the gibbon datasets, these are the land cover classes that occur in and around Che Tao Nature Reserve:[^1]

 Code &nbsp; | &nbsp; Landcover class
 ---:|---